lvqq/intelli-browser/README.md

 ## Introduction
-Use natural language to write e2e test cases, powered by LLM and playwright
+Use natural language to control your browser, powered by LLM and playwright

 ## Features